China–Palestine relations: Contemporary relations

 Under Deng's successors, the PRC has continued its relations with both Israel and the Arab States.
 Under CCP general secretaries Jiang Zemin and Hu Jintao, China has supported the Middle East peace process and the Oslo Accords in principle.
 Yasser Arafat visited China on 14 occasions.

 After the 2006 Palestinian legislative elections, the PRC referred to Hamas as the democratically elected representatives of the Palestinian people.
 The PRC invited the Hamas Foreign Minister Mahmoud al-Zahar to attend the China-Arab Cooperation Forum in June 2006 ignoring protests by both the United States and Israel but received praise from Mahmoud Abbas.
 The PRC continued to focus its Palestinian diplomacy with the PLO, however.
 Chinese contacts with Hamas decreased following Hamas' defeat of Fatah in the 2007 Battle of Gaza.
 As part of its view of maintaining a balanced posture and avoiding alienating Hamas, the PRC's policy is to never label Hamas as a terrorist organization.

 After the 2008–2009 Gaza War, Chinese Foreign Ministry spokesperson Qin Gang urged both parties to solve disputes through dialogue and denounces the use of military force in solving conflicts.
-After the May 31, 2010 Gaza flotilla raid the Chinese Foreign Ministry spokersperson Ma Zhaoxu strongly condemned Israel and urged Israel to seriously implement the UN Security Council resolutions and to improve the situation in the Gaza Strip by lifting the blockade.
+After the 31 May, 2010 Gaza flotilla raid the Chinese Foreign Ministry spokesperson Ma Zhaoxu strongly condemned Israel and urged Israel to seriously implement the UN Security Council resolutions and to improve the situation in the Gaza Strip by lifting the blockade.

 During the November 2012 Operation Pillar of Defense in the Gaza Strip, a Chinese Foreign Ministry spokesperson told reporters in a news conference that China expressed "concern" to the clashes and urge all sides, particularly Israel, to display restraint and avoid civilian casualties.
-On November 29, 2012, China voted in favor of UN General Assembly Resolution 67/19 Palestine to non-member observer state status in the United Nations.
+On 29 November 2012, China voted in favor of UN General Assembly Resolution 67/19 Palestine to non-member observer state status in the United Nations.
 In 2014, General Secretary of the Chinese Communist Party Xi Jinping stated that he supported Palestinian statehood.